Skip to main content

 Asymptomatic Testing

-• The type of test used (rapid antigen or PCR).
+• The type of test used (rapid antigen or PCR), and

 • The date your symptoms started, if applicable.